MicrosoftDocs/azure-docs/articles/virtual-machines/image-builder-overview.md

 ## How it works

 The Azure VM Image Builder is a fully managed Azure service that is accessible by an Azure resource provider.
-Provide a configuration to the service that specifies the source image, customization to perform and where the new image is to be distributed to, the diagram below shows a high level workflow:
+Provide a configuration to the service that specifies the source image, customization to perform and where the new image is to be distributed to, the diagram below shows a high-level workflow:

 ![Conceptual drawing of the Azure Image Builder process showing the sources (Windows/Linux), customizations (Shell, PowerShell, Windows Restart & Update, adding files) and global distribution with the Azure Compute Gallery](./media/image-builder-overview/image-builder-flow.png)